Tabom people: Afro-Brazilians in Ghana

-One of the homes of the Tabom People, in Accra, Ghana, formerly enslaved people who returned to Africa after the abolition of slavery in Brazil.
-The House became a museum: Brazil House.
+The main house of the Tabom People, in Accra, Ghana, formerly enslaved people who returned to Africa after the abolition of slavery in Brazil.
+The House became a memorial place: the "Brazil House".

 In Ghana, the representative group of people that decided to come back from Brazil is the Tabom people.
 They came back on a ship called SS Salisbury, offered by the British government.
 About seventy Afro-Brazilians of seven different families arrived in South Ghana and Accra, in the region of the old port in James Town in 1836.
 The reception by the Mantse Nii Ankrah of the Otublohum area was so warm that they decided to settle down in Accra.
-The leader of the Tabom group at the time of their arrival was a certain Nii Azumah Nelson.
+The leader of the Tabom group at the time of their arrival was a returned named Nii Azumah Nelson.
 The eldest son of Azumah Nelson, Nii Alasha, was his successor and a very close friend to the Ga King Nii Tackie Tawiah.
 Together they helped in the development of the whole community in commerce.

+During his official visit to Ghana as President of Brazil, Presidente Luiz Inácio Lula da Silva met with the Tabom community in the Brazil House.